We recommend using a high memory Linode with this guide.

 When prompted, enter the root password you assigned when the

-script was run.
+mysql_secure_installationscript was run.

 You’ll then be presented with the MySQL monitor prompt: